We have implemented water saving actions and technologies on campus to reduce water consumption.

 Excavated two well-water boreholes on the Jordanstown campus saves 5,000m3 worth of imported water for sports pitch irrigation and non-potable sports centre usage.

-Water fountains are available throughout campuses to encourage bottle refills and reduce use of single use plastic bottles.
+Hydration Stations are available throughout campuses to encourage bottle refills and reduce use of single use plastic bottles.

 Toxic free alternatives

 We use toxic free alternatives to chemical cleaners on campus.